kamja44/kamja44/README.md

 ### About Me
 - 🔭 **I’m currently working on** FE development at Genesisnest.
-- 🌱 **I’m currently learning** deeper concepts in full-stack development, NestJS, Block-Chain
+- 🌱 **I’m currently learning** Blockchain, NestJS, Docker and CI/CD pipelines (primarily via personal projects).
 - 👯 **I’m looking to collaborate on** interesting TS/React/Node.js side projects.
 - 💬 **Ask me about** anything related to web development or ML.
 - 📫 **How to reach me**: [gudgh5007@gmail.com]